 - Overcoming poor performance, due to Objectivity's storage IO intensive environment

-- VirtuCache was able to drastically increase throughput and reduce latencies, thus having an overall 75% decrease in build-test cycles.
+- VirtuCache was able to drastically increase throughput and reduce latencies, thus reducing average time to completion for their build-test cycle by 75%.

-- Objectivity was able to achieve better performance than an All-Flash array without the hefty cost associated with upgrading to such a solution.
+- Objectivity was able to achieve better performance at a lower cost than an All-Flash array.

-Objectivity develops object database to store and analyze large amounts of geo-spatial image data.
+Objectivity is a software company in Silicon Valley that develops an object database to store and analyze large amounts of mapping data.
 They had recently moved to a Jenkins based CI process.

-Continuous Integration (CI) tools like Jenkins, Electric Cloud, Django allow software development teams to easily run tests automatically whenever new code is pushed to the source repository.
-This allows developers to get quick feedback with smaller increments of code added to the repository, as a result problems in new code can be detected and subsequently corrected faster than the older process of pushing large amounts of code to the repository and testing infrequently.
+Continuous Integration (CI) tools like Jenkins, Electric Cloud, Django allow software development teams to quickly run automated tests whenever new code is pushed to the source repository.
+This allows developers to get quick feedback on their code with smaller increments of code added to the repository so that problems in new code can be detected and corrected faster than the legacy process of pushing large amounts of code to the repository less frequently.

-As Objectivity started to experience poor performance, they looked at two options, one was to upgrade to an All-Flash array (AFA) and a second option was to move their datastores to host based SSDs.
-An AFA with a SAN upgrade was cost prohibitive.
-So then they decided to use host based SSDs for configuration, build records, and artifact storage.
-However that led to reduced manageability, because VMware vmotion and high availability were now not possible, and as a result host failure would result in data loss.
+To improve storage performance Objectivity looked at two options initially, one was to upgrade to an All-Flash array (AFA) and a second option was to move their datastores to host-based SSDs.
+An AFA for hundreds of TB of data was cost prohibitive.
+So then they decided to use host-based SSDs for configuration, build records, and artifact storage with the remaining data staying in their existing backend array.
+However, that led to reduced manageability because VMware’s vmotion, high availability, and DRS were now not possible for the data that was on local SSDs.